 Germany’s romantic appeal cannot be understated, thanks to its rich variety of historic and scenic destinations which are perfect for anyone seeking a dreamy honeymoon destination or loved-up escape city escape.
-Explore the iconic Romanische Straße, which winds its way through dozens of stunning picturesque towns, or book a romantic hotel on one of the many stunning lakes that litter southern Germany.
+Explore the iconic Romantische Straße, which winds its way through dozens of stunning picturesque towns, or book a romantic hotel on one of the many stunning lakes that litter southern Germany.
 Cities like Cologne and Munich also offer cosmopolitan excellence for the perfect romantic getaway.

 Romantic hotels in Germany: For the ultimate escape